American Bureau of Shipping: Classification

-Rules & Guides
+Rules and guides

 ABS provides a database of its rules and guides to the public.

-Offshore & Energy Services
+Offshore and energy services

 ABS also develops standards for the design, construction, and operational maintenance of offshore drilling and production units and gas carriers of all types.
 These standards cover mobile offshore drilling units (such as jackup rigs, semisubmersible rigs, and drill ships), floating offshore production installations (spars, tension leg platforms, semisubmersibles, and FPSOs/FSOs), fixed offshore installations, pipelines, risers, and single point moorings.
 ABS was responsible for classing the first mobile offshore drilling unit, the first production spar, the first semisubmersible offshore wind turbine and the first offshore support vessel in the Gulf of Mexico to use hybrid power.

-Statutory Services
+Statutory services

 ABS also acts as a Recognized Organization on behalf of more than 100 governments.
 A Recognized Organization is authorized by a flag State to conduct plan review and statutory surveys on ships registered under that flag on behalf of the nation's maritime administration.
-Typical regulations include the U.S. Code of Federal Regulations (CFR), SOLAS, MARPOL regulations, and the Load Line Convention.
+Typical regulations include the U.S. Code of Federal Regulations (CFR), SOLAS, MARPOL regulations, and the International Convention on Load Lines.
 In addition to the national or international tonnage certificates, Panama and Suez Canal tonnage certificates can be issued by ABS on behalf of those authorities.

-Prestige Oil Spill
+Prestige oil spill

 The Prestige was an oil tanker whose sinking in 2002 off the Galician coast caused the Prestige oil spill.
 The large oil spill was described as, “one of the worst environmental disasters in Europe” and caused great damage to the local wildlife and fishing industry.

 In May 2003, the Kingdom of Spain brought a civil suit in the Southern District of New York against the American Bureau of Shipping, asserting that ABS was “reckless” in certifying the ship seaworthy and capable of carrying fuel cargo and sought over $1 billion in compensatory damages.

 The Reino de Espana v.
 American Bureau of Shipping, Inc. court case was dismissed after the presiding judge ruled that ABS is a "person" as defined by the International Convention on Civil Liability for Oil Pollution Damage (CLC) and, as such, is exempt from direct liability for pollution damage.
 Furthermore, the judge ruled that, since the United States is not a signatory to the International CLC, the U.S. Courts lacked the necessary jurisdiction to adjudicate the case.

 Spain appealed the ruling, and in 2012, the Second Circuit Court of Appeals ruled in favor of ABS again.
 In its opinion, the Court of Appeals determined there was a lack of proof that ABS and its subsidiaries, “recklessly breached any duty of care that may have been owed to Spain through any inaction or action taken in the U.S."